shelikes2run/FEMSKO/README.md

 # FEMS Dispatch Staffing Dashboard

-This Streamlit app allows fire and aviation managers to configure and visualize staffing and Decision levels using live FEMS data.
-The orginal version comes from work Kevin Osborne completed.
+This Streamlit app allows fire and aviation managers to configure and visualize staffing levels using live FEMS index data.

 ## Features